 Discuss the limitations of using financial accounting information in measuring performance.

 Evaluate short-term managerial decisions using relevant costs.

 Effective as of Winter 2016

 PEMA 2020 is offered as a part of the following programs:

-Interested in being notified about future offerings of PEMA 2020 - Accounting and Finance for the Maintenance Manager?
+Interested in being notified about future offerings of PEMA 2020 - Financial Management for the Maintenance Manager?